DS3Lab/AC-SGD/README.md

 - "--forward-compress-method": "none", "fixpoint", "delta", or "delta-lowbits".
   - "none": do not compress.
   - "fixpoint": direct compress the activations. need to specify "--forward-bits".
-  - "delta": compress and communicate the delta of activations. need to specify "--forward-bits" and "--max_activation_cache_size".
+  - "delta": compress and communicate the delta of activations. need to specify "--forward-bits" and "--max-activation-cache-size".
-  - "delta-lowbits": in addition to "delta", it also compresses the local cache (previous activations). need to specify "--forward-bits", "--forward-bits-act", and "--max_activation_cache_size".
+  - "delta-lowbits": in addition to "delta", it also compresses the local cache (previous activations). need to specify "--forward-bits", "--forward-bits-act", and "--max-activation-cache-size".
 - "--backward-compress-method": "none" or "fixpoint".
   - "none": do not compress.
   - "fixpoint": direct compress the gradients. need to specify "--backward-bits".